Helvetica: Expansion and international adoption (1960s)

+Licensing and later history

+Under the licensing arrangements, Linotype held the exclusive right to sell Helvetica for typesetting machines and paid Haas relatively low royalties.
+It did not permit Haas to license the design to competing machine manufacturers without compensation, and Haas was able to license it only to makers of photographic headline-setting equipment, although its royalties from dry-transfer and adhesive-letter manufacturers such as Letraset increased from 1965.
+Competing manufacturers therefore frequently offered imitations of the design instead.
+Haas responded with Haas Unica, a revised design for phototypesetting created in 1977 by André Gürtler, Christian Mengelt and Erich Gschwind, whose name combines "Univers" and "Helvetica"; Linotype added it to its own library only in 1987.
+Linotype's attitude changed in the 1980s, when licensing typefaces became an important source of income; it acquired Stempel in 1985 and Haas in 1989, when the Haas foundry closed and Linotype, as majority shareholder, took over the rights to its typefaces.

 In the 1970s and 1980s, Linotype licensed Helvetica to IBM, Xerox, Adobe, and Apple, guaranteeing its importance in digital printing by making it one of the core computer fonts of the PostScript page description language.
 The phototype and digital versions were derived from the 12-point metal type.
 This led to a version being included on Macintosh computers, with Arial (a metrically compatible clone) included with Microsoft Windows computers.
-The rights to Helvetica are now held by Monotype Imaging, which acquired Linotype; the Neue Haas Grotesk digitisation (discussed below) was co-released with Font Bureau.
+The rights to Helvetica are now held by Monotype Imaging, which acquired Linotype; the Neue Haas Grotesk digitization (discussed below) was co-released with Font Bureau.

 Characteristics

 Helvetica's tight apertures contribute to a regular, dense design.